Effort Reporting for UNTHSC Faculty

 This guide provides an overview of effort reporting, including an explanation of why such a process is necessary and the minimum requirements for the process.

 The University fulfills the effort reporting requirement through the use of Huron’s Employee Compensation Compliance (ECC) system.
 The system is a web-based tool that captures the payroll distribution for all project employees paid from sponsored projects.
 The system generates and distributes the report electronically for review and certification for any employee paid on a sponsored project which requires effort reporting.
-The University certification cycle is quarterly, based on the calendar year, with the exception of Fall 2019.
-For Fiscal Year 2020 the certification schedule will be:
+The University certification cycle is quarterly, based on the calendar year.
+For the current Fiscal Year the certification schedule will be: